-Patara, was a principal harbour of ancient Lycia and one of the main commercial centers of the eastern Mediterranean.
-It was the capital city of Lycian League.
-The reason why Patara was such an important port city was that one of the three grain warehouses in the Mediterranean called Granarium was found in Patara.
+Patara was a principal harbor of ancient Lycia and one of the main commercial centers of the eastern Mediterranean.
+It was the capital city of the Lycian League.
+The reason why Patara was such an important port city was that one of the three-grain warehouses in the Mediterranean called Granarium was found in Patara.
 Patara was a harbor where the grains transported from Anatolia to Rome are stored.

 Location of Patara